etholpalmer/FinTech-Company-Analysis/Module-02/Assignment2DueFriday.md

 Applied Energy Group (AEG)

 * When was the company incorporated?
-The company is based in the United States of America, head quartered in Islandia, New York, was incorporated in 1982 but is a wholly-owned subsidiary of Ameresco, Inc since 2011.
+The company is based in the United States of America, head quartered in Islandia, New York, was incorporated in 1982 but is a wholly-owned subsidiary of Ameresco, Inc since Jul 14th, 2011.

 * Who are the founders of the company?
+Applied Energy Group was co-founded by Michael Marks, the Current President is Tim Maslak, and the is Senior Vice President Ingrid Rohmund.

 * How did the idea for the company (or project) come about?

 * How is the company funded?
 How much funding have they received?
+According to CrunchBase the Applied Engergy Group (AEG) has raised a total of $1.2M in funding over 4 rounds.
+Their latest funding was raised on May 5th, 2003 from a Grant round.
+Before that there was another Grant round on April 23, 2001.

 ## Business Activities